prb112/healthcare-serverless/docs/index.md

 ## **Prerequisites**

-The lab proctors have previously completed the `Appendix: Setup`.
-If you are running outside of the Lab Environment, prior to completing the Project and Test sections, please complete the `Appendix: Setup`.
+The lab proctors have previously completed the [Appendix: Setup](#Setup).
+If you are running outside of the Lab Environment, prior to completing the Project and Test sections, please complete the [Appendix: Setup](#Setup).

 1. Install Docker [docker](https://docs.docker.com/engine/install/)